 2012-13: Vanecek made his debut at the U20 level — playing two games in the second division with HC Havlickuv Brod — and represented the Czech Republic in international play with the U17 squad.
 He had a 2.00 goals against in U20 play.
 Vanecek was 2-6 with a 4.59 goals against and .853 save percentage in eight games for the Czech U17 team.
 Vanecek was a bright spot in an otherwise dreadful season for HC Havlickuv’s last-place U18 team.
 In 31 games he was 2-29, posting a respectable 3.33 goals against and .924 save percentage.
 In five relegation playoff games he was 2-3 with a 2.53 goals against and .938 save percentage.

-2013-14: Vanecek went from HC Havlickuv Brod to Billi Tygri Liberec in the top division after playing for the Czech Republic’s U18 team in the 2013 Ivan Hlinka Memorial Tournament in August.
-He also played for the Czech Republic at the 2013 World Junior A Challenge in Canada.
+2013-14: Vanecek went from HC Havlickuv Brod to Bili Tygri Liberec in the top division after playing for the Czech Republic’s U18 team in the 2013 Ivan Hlinka Memorial Tournament in August.
+He also played for the Czech Republic at the 2013 World Junior A Challenge in Canada and at the 2014 U18 World Junior Championship.
 Vanecek was 2-1 with a 2.31 goals against and .905 save percentage at the Ivan Hlinka tournament and had a 4.50 goals against and .862 save percentage in two games with the Czech U19 team at the WJAC.
-He was ranked seventh amongst International goaltenders in Central Scouting’s mid-term rankings prior to the 2014 NHL Draft.
+Vanecek played all seven games for the silver medal-winning U18 squad at the WJC and was 5-2 with both losses coming against the USA, including a 5-2 loss in the gold medal game.
+For the tournament he posted a 2.74 goals against and .897 save percentage.
+Vanecek was ranked eighth amongst International goaltenders in the Central Scouting final rankings and was selected by Washington in the second round (39th overall) in the 2014 NHL Draft.

 Vaněček is an athletic, 6-foot-1 and 181-pound goaltender who uses his reflexes, a quick glove and blocker to stone the opponents.
 He's been able to make big saves all season long, relying on his reflexes and athleticism.
 On the other hand, he's been suffering from inconsistency as he sometimes just has a bad day.
 Not only has Vaněček been an efficient netminder in junior hockey, but he's also made the first couple of steps towards the professional leagues.